HelixDB/helix-py/README.md

 # helix-py
 [Helix-DB](https://github.com/HelixDB/helix-db) | [Homepage](https://www.helix-db.com/) | [Documentation](https://docs.helix-db.com/introduction/overview) | [PyPi](https://pypi.org/project/helix-py/)

-helix-py is a python library for interacting with [helix-db](https://github.com/HelixDB/helix-db) a graph-vector database written in rust.
-With a pytorch-like query interface, it supports vector operations and custom queries, ideal for tasks like similarity search and knowledge graph construction.
-This library is meant to extend helix-db to be more easily used in machine learning applications.
+helix-py is a Python library for interacting with [helix-db](https://github.com/HelixDB/helix-db) a powerful graph-vector database written in Rust.
+It provides both a simple query interface and a PyTorch-like front-end for defining and executing custom graph queries and vector-based operations.
+This makes it well-suited for use cases such as similarity search, knowledge graph construction, and machine learning pipelines.

 ## Installation